 Note: You can also click and drag to remove borders from multiple cells.

-Remove the gridlines from Word Table
+Remove the gridlines from the Word Table

 To do this: